 Customers and employees expect to communicate with business in many ways, based on their situation, the type of information and their preferences.

 - 80% of people are currently using texting for business.
 You can make this a seamless part of your communications to keep ahead of customer needs.

-- Voice, video and web conferencing continues to grow at 8% to 10% per year.
+- Voice, video and web conferencing continue to grow at roughly 8% to 10% per year.

 - Collaboration tools allow you to share documents and visual information easily, reducing travel time and raising productivity.

 - Employees are able to collaborate when they can’t all be in the same place or same conference at the same time/destination.

 5. BYOD: Device of Choice